 7. Viking Trail, Newfoundland

 The Viking Trail in Newfoundland is a spectacular route that combines stunning coastal scenery with rich historical sites.
-This drive takes you through rugged landscapes, picturesque fishing villages, and significant archaeological sites, making it an unforgettable journey for families interested in history and natural beauty.
+This route follows the western coast of the island, from Deer Lake to L’Anse aux Meadows, and takes you through rugged landscapes, quiet fishing villages, and some of the most fascinating historical sites in Canada.

 shoreline on the viking trail in newfoundland. a pile of wood is seen in the grass along the shore with some rocks sticking out into the dark blue water